ember-animation/liquid-fire/README.md

 but you can get a [sneak peak](http://ef4.github.io/liquid-fire).

 You can also see some examples in my [Ember Animation Demo](http://github.com/ef4/ember-animation-demo) repo, and this [video presentation from the Boston Ember Meetup](https://www.youtube.com/watch?v=S4M78SO3gAc).

+### Source Organization

+This repo contains both the liquid-fire library and a demo application that presents interactive docuemntation.
+The library code is in:

+ - index.js
+ - app-addon
+ - vendor-addon

+The demo app is organized like a typical ember-cli application, so all of these are for the demo application:

+ - Brocfile.js
+ - app
+ - config
+ - public
+ - vendor
+ - snippets (which get rendered by [ember-code-snippet](http://github.com/ef4/ember-code-snippet))